 Lots of us have recipes from our mothers and grandmothers that call for roasting the turkey overnight at a temperature ranging from 200 to 250 degrees F. This is unsafe.
 The lowest recommended oven temperature for roasting a turkey is 325 degrees F. Once again, the long slow cooking is an ideal breeding ground for bacteria.
 And if the turkey is stuffed the danger is even greater.

 The microwave cooks too unevenly, with hot spots and cool spots, to be safe.
 The largest cut of poultry that I cook in the microwave is boneless skinless chicken breasts.
 Don’t ever cook a turkey breast in the microwave oven.

 4- Turkey Breast in the Crock-pot

-There are many recipes for this method and I have always considered it to be safe, but in my research I’ve found that this method is also considered risky.
-If you don’t have anyone in your family in the high risk group, go ahead, unless you are serving someone at risk.
+There are many recipes for this method and I have always considered it to be safe, but in my research, I’ve found that this method is also considered risky.
+If you don’t have anyone in your family in the high-risk group, go ahead, unless you are serving someone at risk.

 5- Deep Frying Turkey

 This method produces a perfectly safe bird, but the method itself can be dangerous and has led to many fires.
 The Underwriter’s Laboratory has decided not to certify any turkey fryers.
 If you do choose to deep fry your turkey, make sure the container is large enough, and that the frying is done outside away from flammable materials (that includes your house and deck!).
-Keep kids and pets away and make sure the oil cools down in a safe place before disposing.
+Keep kids and pets away and make sure the oil cools down in a safe place before disposing of.
 Have several fire extinguishers ready and waiting.

 6- Never Stuff Your Turkey the Night before